 Distraction is also crucial.
 I like to write, and always have a journal within reach.
 When the cravings descend, I write about my experience, how discontented I feel, and how badly I want to drink.
 I don’t sugarcoat my feelings or try to run from them.
 Often I just write the same word over and over again (like “Wait,” or “Don’t”).
 It doesn’t really matter what I write; the pages fill, and I don’t drink.

 Going for a walk, a run, or bike ride works well; a change of scenery is often enough to recontextualize your desire.
-You could attend a support group, or call a friend who understands what you’re going through.
+You could attend an online alcohol support group, or call a friend who understands what you’re going through.
 Take a class, or take up a hobby.
 Play a game.
 Volunteer and listen to music.
 Nap.
 Watch a movie, clean your apartment, and read.
 If you’re able to and interested, attend therapy.
 Drink some tea and chug water.
 Lots of water.
 Journal about your cravings, write out how you feel.
 Cook yourself a healthy meal, or indulge in some sweets.
 Search the internet for tips on how to manage cravings (and wind up here!); I always find a sense of catharsis and camaraderie in knowing how many other people are on this journey with me.

 Chew gum and hug a loved one.
 Hug a stranger.
 Hug yourself.
 I imagine you get the point: when in the throes of a craving, there is a near-infinite array of activities and exercises you can dive into instead of drinking.
 Plan these for your “witching hour” when cravings usually sink in.
 Get ahead of the cravings.
 You are more powerful than them.